buihaidang-pro/virtualfisher-hub/README.md

 Configure Settings:
-Edit fish.config with your own settings (see documentation).
+Edit fish.config with your own settings.

 Run the Script:python autofishbot.py